BitMEX (BMEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BitMEX Historical Price

-According to the latest data gathered on BitMEX live price page, the current price of BitMEX is 0.294228USD.
-The circulating supply of BitMEX(BMEX) is 99.75M BMEX , giving it a market capitalization of $29.53M.
+According to the latest data gathered on BitMEX live price page, the current price of BitMEX is 0.292359USD.
+The circulating supply of BitMEX(BMEX) is 99.75M BMEX , giving it a market capitalization of $29.16M.

 The BitMEX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BMEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.